 The dispute comes as Shanghai Shenhua Chairman Zhu Jun’s bid to become the club’s controlling shareholder has met with opposition from other shareholders, the Xiaoxiang Morning Herald reported.
 Shenhua is facing “difficulties” because “some relationships” are not clear, the newspaper cited an unidentified team official as saying when asked why player wages haven’t been paid.

-Zhu, the founder and chairman of online game developer The9 Ltd. (NCTY), has asked other shareholders to meet with him to discuss his intentions, according to the newspaper.
+Zhu, the founder and chairman of online game developer The9 Ltd. (NCTY:US), has asked other shareholders to meet with him to discuss his intentions, according to the newspaper.
 It’s possible that Zhu may cut his investment in the club, according to the report.

 In an interview with the official Xinhua News Agency, Sui Guoyang, chairman of Shanghai’s soccer association, said Zhu need greater “coordination and communication” with the club’s other five shareholders.